kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Strongest Comparison Is Not “Codegen vs No Codegen”
+## The Strongest Comparison Is Not “Codegen vs No Codegen” { #strongest-comparison }

 The strongest comparison is: